telerik/winforms-docs/panels-and-labels/groupbox/design-time.md

 * __Search__: Search the Telerik website for a given string.

->note The [Header Styling Options]({%slug winforms/panels-and-labels/groupbox/styling-options%}) article provides additional information about the behavior of each of the **RadGroupBox** specific properties available in the Smart Tag.
+>tip The [Header Styling Options]({%slug winforms/panels-and-labels/groupbox/styling-options%}) article provides additional information about the behavior of each of the **RadGroupBox** specific properties available in the Smart Tag.

 # See Also